nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-As you see you must add the requirement on the RuntimeFeature since you need to access to bundle deployment which is provided by this feature.
+As you see you must add the requirement on the RuntimeFeature since you need to access the bundle deployment which is provided by this feature.

-Even if it is possible - you must not access the underlying Runtime Harness directly from the test - this will make your test non portable.
-You will not be able to use it with Distribution Feature for example.
-The Runtime Harness is safe to be accessed only from features that depends on Runtime feature.
+Even if it is possible, you must not access the underlying Runtime Harness directly from the test.
+This will make your test non-portable.
+You will not be able to use it with the Distribution Feature for example.
+The Runtime Harness is safe to be accessed only from features that depend on the Runtime feature.

 ### Patch Nuxeo Server Home Directory